jakehamilton/leverage/packages/plugin-http/README.md

 # @leverage/plugin-http

-> An HTTP plugin for Leverage.
+> A HTTP plugin for Leverage.

 ## Install